-2. Add the image to your OpenStack environment by following the procedure described in Adding images to your OpenStack environment section of IBM Cloud Orchestrator User's Guide.
+2. Add the image to your OpenStack environment by following the procedure described in Adding images to your OpenStack environment.

 Important: You must specify windows_img as name of the image.

 Configuring an SMTP server

 To use the email notification feature, you must configure Business Process Manager to use an appropriate SMTP relay server inside your organization.
 Contact your mail server administration team to obtain the host name of the SMTP server.